 - Spliterator

-The above each iterator has some advantages and also some drawbacks.
-Let’s try to find the disadvantages and advantages one by one in detail.
+The above iterator has some advantages and also some drawbacks.
+Let’s try to find the disadvantages and advantages in detail.

 Enumeration

 This interface is used to get the elements of the legacy collections classes (Vector, Hashtable).
-This iterator is introduced in Java 100 version.
-Enumeration class is used to specify the input stream to a SequenceInputStream, and we can create an Enumeration object by calling elements() of the vector class.
+This iterator is introduced in the Java 100 version.
+The enumeration class is used to specify the input stream to a SequenceInputStream, and we can create an Enumeration object by calling elements() of the vector class.

 This Enumeration class has mainly two classes:

-- Public boolean hasMoreElements(); For Test is the enumeration class has more elements or not.
+- Public boolean hasMoreElements(); For Test, does the enumeration class have more elements?

 // Java program to demonstrate Enumeration import java.util.Enumeration; import java.util.Vector; public class Test { public static void main(String[] args) { // Create a vector and print its contents Vector v = new Vector(); for (int i = 0; i < 10; i++) v.addElement(i); System.out.println(v); // At beginning e(cursor) will point to // index just before the first element in v Enumeration e = v.elements(); // Checking the next element availability while (e.hasMoreElements()) { // moving cursor to next element int i = (Integer)e.nextElement(); System.out.print(i + ” “); } } }